benminor/SkipTheDishes-Scraper/README.md

 # SkipTheDishes-Scraper
 A Python based data scraper to aggregate restaurant info from SkipTheDishes based on a particular city.
 The program utilizies BeautifulSoup4 and writes the data to a JSON file.
 The current data includes: Restaurant name, Delivery Time, and Rating value.

+Enter the name of a city that has SkipTheDishes and the data will output as follows.

 ```json
 {
     "7-Eleven": [